Ambient-Impact/webpack-yarn-vendorize/readme.md

 Then you do a `yarn install` and Yarn does its magic to pull in the packages.
 Now they're in `.yarn/cache` but that's (hopefully) outside of your public web root.
-How do you make those specific dependencies web accessible without writing custom code or relying on some kind of bundler like Webpack?
+How do you make those specific dependencies web accessible without writing custom code or bundling via something like Webpack?

 # How?